People

 Laura Schmahmann

-Laura is a PhD student within the Department of City and Regional Planning at UC Berkeley.
-Her dissertation focuses on perceptions of the value of different jobs and the role of job creation and economic development strategies in reinforcing these perceptions of value in the context of a post-industrial society.
-In 2021, Laura led the development of a database of minority-owned businesses across the Bay Area as part of a study by the Urban Displacement Project which mapped the vulnerability of minority-owned businesses in the wake of Covid-19.
+Laura is a PhD Candidate within the Department of City and Regional Planning at UC Berkeley.
+Her dissertation explores the political economy of warehouse development across California, focusing on two case studies - the Inland Empire and Northern San Joaquin Valley.
 Prior to commencing her PhD, Laura worked as an urban planner for eight years in an economics and planning consulting firm in Australia.
 She managed a wide range of projects for local, state and federal governments including economic development strategies, housing studies and integrated transport and land use strategies.

 Visiting Fellows and Scholars